-While building a DIY survival shelter is a great option for those with the space and the know-how to get it done, there are some common mistakes people make during construction that lead to disaster.
+While building a DIY survival shelter is an excellent option for those with the space and the know-how to get it done, there are some common mistakes people make during construction that lead to disaster.

-With the right construction and reinforcement, shipping containers will work underground, but to do it right is costly.
+With the proper construction and reinforcement, shipping containers will work underground, but to do it right is costly.

 Even if one takes the time to build a proper survival shelter, they often overlook simple threats during construction.
 For a bunker, are the air vents inaccessible?
 All that time and money will be for naught if a desperate invader can simply hook up a hose from the exhaust pipe on a car to the air vent, poisoning everyone inside.
 Even a hose attached to a water source will prove deadly if it can flood the bunker.

 For above-ground shelters, are they designed to withstand the weather, up to and including natural disasters?
-Nature isn’t going to stop operating simply because mankind is in turmoil.
+Nature isn’t going to stop operating because humankind is in turmoil.

-Additionally, a second exit won’t do much good if it’s in close proximity to the first.
+Additionally, a second exit won’t do much good if it’s close to the first.
 If a group of angry raiders is attacking, retreating from a backdoor isn’t going to help if they can see the doors open.
-The best-case scenario is to have a tunnel that leaves the immediate area to a more secluded, and less visible, location.
+The best-case scenario is to have a tunnel that leaves the immediate area to a more secluded and less visible location.

 Not Testing the Shelter

-Having a survival shelter is great.
+Having a survival shelter is excellent.
 It provides a leg-up on the rest of the population when mass destruction occurs.
-However, living in a cramped environment for long periods of time won’t be fun.
+However, living in a cramped environment for long periods won’t be fun.
 There won’t be anywhere to escape the family after a squabble, and privacy will be a thing of the past.